Gamadril/twiboot-ch32v003/README.md

 ## How to Flash
 The bootloader image must be programmed once into the **System Flash** area.
 The included `Makefile` provides targets using `wlink`:
+> [!NOTE]
+> PR to support boot mode option byte in wlink is not yet merged. use my branch for now: https://github.com/Gamadril/wlink/tree/option_bytes or the official windows flasher tool.

 ```bash
 # Program to System Flash and set boot mode